Discover Jesus \ Events \Jesus' Discourse on Self-Mastery

 Jesus answered, explaining that self-denial was the old way of religious living.
 He said, "I come with a new message of self-forgetfulness and self-control…the way of life as revealed to me by my Father in heaven."
 Jesus then explained that anyone who conquers their own self is greater than someone who conquers a city.

-The more a person masters their own ego, or selfishness, the greater their spiritual growth.
-Living the old way of self-denial, people would “suppress, obey, and conform to the rules of living.”
-The new way of self-mastery means that a person is “transformed by the Spirit of Truth, which strengthens the soul “by the constant spiritual renewing of your mind.”
-The Spirit of God dwells within anyone who embraces the faith that God is our Father.
+The more a person masters their own ego or selfishness, the greater their spiritual growth.
+Living the old way of self-denial, people would "suppress, obey, and conform to the rules of living."
+The new way of self-mastery means that a person is "transformed by the Spirit of Truth, which strengthens the soul "by the constant spiritual renewing of your mind...Thus, by your faith and the spirit’s transformation, you become in reality the temples of God, and his spirit actually dwells within you."

 Because of that free will choice to have faith in God, "you are no longer bondslaves of the flesh (focused on physical and material desires) but free and liberated sons of the spirit.
 The new law of the spirit endows you with the liberty of self-mastery in place of the old law of self-bondage and the slavery of self-denial."